Berti-code/Emulation-Station/README.md

 retro consoles, the more interesting part of this project is the installation of a steam link like client for streaming games over a LAN.</p>

-Help with transfering roms using SFTP to the system can be found [here.](https://github.com/retropie/retropie-setup/wiki/Transferring-Roms)
+Help with transfering ROMs using SFTP to the system can be found [here.](https://github.com/retropie/retropie-setup/wiki/Transferring-Roms)

 <p>In this case the streaming is done using Moonlight, an open source Nvidia GameStream client, note that this project only
 works if you have an nvidia graphics card on your PC.</p>